faizyakob/my-linux-repo/VMware Fusion: Disable DHCP.md

 If this IP changes, Kubernetes will stop working as the Kubernetes components will unable to talk to kube-apiserver, who is still listening on the previous IP address which is no longer exists.
 This is true for other applications that rely on having consistent IP address for listening.

+### Method 1: Edit VMware DHCP configuration

+Each virtualization software has own method on how to configure their built-in DHCP server.
+VMware by default does not expose this setting.

+Steps below outline